KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-06-wiley-void0-voidkey-grail-seeker-intake.md

 It is treated as an unsourced characterization.

 One specific claim from that response is actionable: the suggestion that the project may appear in a Reddit venue.
 Initial search did not confirm the cited `r/ExistentialJourney` venue, but did locate a directly relevant Reddit result in `r/ChatGPT`.
+(The `r/ExistentialJourney` lead was subsequently acknowledged as an AI hallucination and discarded — see the Addendum A Correction below.)

 **Disposition:** AI Mode summary retained as search lead; direct sources control.

 ---

-## A2 · Confirmed Public Artifact Candidate — Reddit `Void(0) Framework (Whitepaper)`
+## A2 · Confirmed Public Artifact Candidate — Reddit Void(0) Framework (Whitepaper)

 A public Reddit result titled **"Void(0) Framework (Whitepaper)"** appears in `r/ChatGPT` and is labeled **Prompt engineering**.